siinestesiia/shooter_game/README.md

 ## Things to consider:

-This is my first game using the `pygame`.
+This was my first game using the `pygame`, now I'm refactoring it to make it better.

 The idea of this project is to create a simple game from start to finish.
 This means having a ***title screen***, a gameplay with a ***score*** and a ***game over*** system, and the option to ***restart*** or ***quit*** the game.